coinspect/learn-evm-attacks/test/Business_Logic/Cork_Finance/README.md

 ## Detailed Description

 The Cork Finance exploit exemplifies a multi-stage attack that abused a combination of economic oracle manipulation and access control bypasses within a complex DeFi protocol architecture.
-The attacker shown understanding of the interdependencies between Cork's core modules, specifically the `ModuleCore`, `FlashSwapRouter`, and the custom Cork Hook implementation alongside their business logic related to the pricing mechanisms.
+The attacker showed understanding of the interdependencies between Cork's core modules, specifically the `ModuleCore`, `FlashSwapRouter`, and the custom Cork Hook implementation alongside their business logic related to the pricing mechanisms.

 ### Phase 1: Cover Token Extraction via Rollover Pricing Exploit